Story of Bart

 The Bart topwater lure series came about because of issues encountered fishing hollow and soft body frog lures.
 Hollow frogs tend to crack and tear after a few fish are caught.
 Belly weights can fall out and before that the lure starts to leak and sink.
 Some hollow frog lures take on water and sink right out of the box.
 Sinking is remedied by squeezing the water out before each cast but it hurts productivity when the angler sees a blowup and casts immediately, not realizing the frog is filled with water.
 The lure sinks and the fish is not triggered to strike.
 Who knows what trophy is missed?
 Hookup ratios are 50/50 at best when fishing water that frog lures are designed for - heavy scum, grass and muck.
 Modifications to hollow and soft frog lures improved both but results were unsatisfactory since hookup ratios did not change.
 Many soft frog lures do not orient themselves in the water properly.
 They either float nose down and tail up or come in completely upsidedown on the retrieve.
 Most soft frogs tear easily as well.

 Development of a new topwater frog lure began.
-Several good concepts evolved and the Bart topwater series emerged with Death Dealer Bart first out of the gate.
+The Bart topwater series emerged with Death Dealer Bart first out of the gate.
 The Bart series is designed around 7 fundamental principles:

 5. Hookup ratio